HasanTarik-REC/Note-Collections/Third Year/Odd Semester/Database Management System/Introduction.md

 - `Data Scalability:` DBMS can be scaled to accommodate large amounts of data and users.
 - `Data backup and recovery:` DBMS provides built-in backup and recovery features to protect data from loss or corruption.

+### **<br/>Two disadvantages associated with database systems are listed below**
+  a.
+Database system setup requires more knowledge, money, skills, and time.
+  b.
+The complexity of the database may result in poor performance.

 ### **<br/>Level of Data Abstraction**

-- **Physical level**: The lowest level of abstraction describes how the data are actually stored.
+- **Physical level**: The lowest level of abstraction describes how the data are stored.
 The physical level describes complex low-level data structures in detail.
 - **Logical level**: The next-higher level of abstraction describes what data are stored in the database, and what relationships exist among those data.
 The logical level thus describes the entire database in terms of a small number